Goalie Binnington a steady rookie rock as Blues advance

 “I was pretty happy to see that puck go in, and in front of a home crowd, the atmosphere was crazy,” Binnington said.
 “It was a fun experience.”

-The Blues will play the winner of Wednesday night’s Game 7 between the Colorado Avalanche and the San Jose Sharks.
+The Blues will play the San Jose Sharks, 3-2 winner over the Colorado Avalanche in Game 7 on Wednesday night.

-Either way, it is just the fourth conference finals appearance for St. Louis since 1970.
+The Blues are making their fourth conference finals appearance since 1970.
 They can thank Binnington for doing his part.

 The 25-year-old Canadian was cool and composed — and maybe a bit weary — following Pat Maroon’s winner at 5:50 of the second overtime Tuesday night.
 There was no overly demonstrative celebration.
 He calmly skated to his teammates as is if the Blues had wrapped up a ho-hum, regular-season game in October.